Approved by the Good Energy Group PLC Board on 19 March 2024

 Good Energy Group plc is listed on AIM and has three principal business areas:

-• Energy services: Services which help homes and businesses generate, store, use and share their own power.
+• Energy services: Services which help homes and businesses generate, use and share their own power.

 • Transport: Making it simple to own, drive, power and pay for an electric vehicle.